marta-gaviraghi/segmentDN/README.md

 N.B. put path with single comma ' ' (example: '/media/bcc/bcc-data/MARTA/HCP')

-Three function: resampling_normalize.m, CNN_postprocessing.m and segment_DN_SUIT.m
+Three functions: resampling_normalize.m, CNN_postprocessing.m and segment_DN_SUIT.m

 -----------------------------------------------------------------------------------------
 ### 1) resampling_normalize(dir_seg, ref_img)

-resampling and normalize the b0 image:
+Resampling and normalize the b0 image:

 *resampling image* (that you want to segment) to spatial resolution of HCP (this resolution is that was used for CNN training)